PatrickMugayaJoel/IReporter-Api/README.md

 * Install python 3.7
 * Clone [this repository](https://github.com/PatrickMugayaJoel/Andela-35/tree/develop) to your local computer.
-* Setup a virtual enviroment and activate it
+* Setup a virtual enviroment and activate i
 * Install requirements
 * Execute the 'run.py' file in the root directory.